michaelrsweet/htmldoc/README.md

   to format Arabic, Chinese, Hebrew, Japanese, or other languages that are not based on latin-based alphabets that read left-to-right.

-HTMLDOC is no longer in active development but /is/ being maintained to address security, build, and formatting issues.
+HTMLDOC is no longer in active development but *is* being maintained to address security, build, and formatting issues.